qlawmarq/resume/Curriculum vitae_English.md

 #### Development of web application platform for ACL group

-- Building an ecosystem involving multiple apps
+- Developed multiple web applications from scratch
-- Development of web application, and setup their infrastructure from scratch
+- Setup the application infrastructures in Google Cloud
 - Creating a design by using design tool Figma
 - Application Technologies
   - Python